Colinlucky/homework/homework8.md

 2.  how to ensure the quality of a software system
 ----------------
-As to this question,I think a good architecture is one of main factors to ensure the quality of a software ststem,on the other hand,the testing must be considered.Software testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results
+As to this question,I think a good architecture is one of main factors to ensure the quality of a software ststem,on the other hand,the testing must be considered.Software testing is any activity aimed at evaluating an attribute or capability of a program or system and determining that it meets its required results.Testing is more than just debugging.
+The purpose of testing can be quality assurance, verification and validation, or reliability estimation.
+Testing can be used as a generic metric as well.
+Correctness testing and reliability testing are two major areas of testing.
+Software testing is a trade-off between budget, time and quality.